spgitmonish/AdvancedLaneFinding/report/Project4 Report.md

 > Code: persptrans.py, Function: perspectiveTransform()

 ## Lane, RoC and Offset
 The final stage of the pipeline is to understand the transformed image and detect the lines, the curvature and the offset of the car within the lane.
-I approached the lane detection in 3 phases.
+I solved this problem by approaching it in 3 phases.

-* **Sliding Window**: Used the recommended detection method provided by Udacity.
-The core idea is first take a histogram of the binary image along the columns to detect peaks(left and right lanes).
+* **Sliding Window(Phase 1)**: Used the recommended detection method provided by Udacity.
+The core idea is to first take a histogram of the binary image along the columns to detect peaks(left and right lanes).
 Detecting the peaks will give the x-position of the left and right lanes.
 From those two points, a sliding window is placed around the line centers, to find and follow the lines up to the top of the frame.

 ![Histogram](Histogram.jpg)
 <p align="center">